dancwilliams/networkhobo/content/post/using-actionable-notifications-in-home-assistant/index.md

 ### IMPORTANT NOTE!

-When you receive a notification on you iPhone, **do not just tap on it!**  This will open the Home Assistant app and not present your options!
+When you receive a notification on you iPhone, <mark>**do not just tap on it!**</mark>  This will open the Home Assistant app and not present your options!

 You can, however, tap notifications on your Apple Watch.
 See explanations below: